DataDog/integrations-core/redisdb/README.md

 ### Installation

-The Redis check is packaged with the Agent, so simply [install the Agent][1] on your Redis servers.
+The Redis check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Redis servers.

 ### Configuration